JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

    around][max-flow-min-cut].
 For example, an application backed by supporting infrastructure such a database can usually only scale up until a certain level until _the database_ turns into the performance bottleneck instead.
+   That said, based on experience 99% of the time, _the database_ is the bottleneck, not your application...

 [max-flow-min-cut]: https://en.wikipedia.org/wiki/Max-flow_min-cut_theorem